muratk3n/thirdwave/en/README.md

 ---

-Wireless via stand-alone receiver (plugs into USB) sold with keyboard is efficient.
+Keyb via dedicated wireless receiver (plugs into USB) is efficient.
 Stick something into the board and have it be recognized as a particular hardware and have it just work.
+"But any BTooth receiver can connect to any BT device dude..!".
+It's pain.

 ---